rgibert/rgibert.github.io/_docs/resume.md

    - Worked with application teams to identify impact of platform changes and plan for their required code changes.
    - Built a new upgrade evluation cluster for application upgrade testing so as not to impact business as usual development efforts during the upgrade testing.
    - Developed upgrade life cycle for the platform so that teams would have a more consistent upgrade cadence.
- - Provided technical leadership to DNA's Platform Engineering team.
+ - Provided technical leadership to DNA's Platform Engineering Big Data team.
  - Provided 24/7 level 3 support for the production support team.

 ### Implementation Analyst IV, Delivery and Support Services
 Symcor
 July 2012 to January 2016
- - Provide expertise to projects for implementing middleware systems across all development, test, and production systems, working with developers, testers, project managers, and internal and external clients
+ - Provided expertise to projects for implementing middleware systems across all development, test, and production systems, working with developers, testers, project managers, and internal and external clients.
- - Sought after by project managers for ability to solve hard problems and explain technical details in plain language
+ - Sought after by project managers for ability to solve hard problems and explain technical details in plain language.
- - Extensive experience managing middleware systems/application servers, including writing command line scripts and manipulating configuration files
+ - Extensive experience managing middleware systems/application servers, including writing bash scripts and managing configuration files.
- - Build solutions that are simple to set up and maintain, to ensure consistent deployment and configuration
+ - Built solutions that are simple to set up and maintain, to ensure consistent deployment and configuration.
- - Effective at navigating change processes, coordinating multiple stakeholders to ensure rapid progression from initiation through to completion and avoiding unnecessary delays
+ - Effective at navigating change processes, coordinating multiple stakeholders to ensure rapid progression from initiation through to completion and avoiding unnecessary delays.
- - Automate and manage build and deployment processes, allowing greatly reduced deployment time requirements and consistent deployment procedures
+ - Automated and managed build and deployment processes, allowing greatly reduced deployment time requirements and consistent deployment procedures.
- - Investigate and remediate security issues, addressing newly-discovered vulnerabilities via configuration changes or upgrades
+ - Investigated and remediated security issues, addressing newly-discovered vulnerabilities via configuration changes or upgrades.
- - Lead creation of best practice processes and procedures to ensure system implementations are consistent, reliable, and scalable
+ - Led creation of best practice processes and procedures to ensure system implementations are consistent, reliable, and scalable.
- - Standardise Apache httpd configuration across the company to simplify configuration management, ensure proper security levels, and allow for easier problem investigation
+ - Standardised Apache httpd configuration across the company to simplify configuration management, ensure proper security levels, and allow for easier problem investigation.
- - Standardise Apache Tomcat setup of our applications to allow for easy updates and consistent configuration
+ - Standardised Apache Tomcat setup of our applications to allow for easy updates and consistent configuration.
- - Spin up proof of concept setups to evaluate new products, ensuring they integrate effectively with existing systems and meet business requirements
+ - Spun up proof of concept setups to evaluate new products, ensuring they integrate effectively with existing systems and meet business requirements.
- - Implement and manage client facing single sign-on (SSO) solutions based on SAML 2.0
+ - Implemented and managed client facing single sign-on (SSO) integrations leveraging SAML 2.0.
- - Develop and manage internal monitoring and system management tools
+ - Develop and manage internal monitoring and system management tools.
- - Provide 24/7 support for middleware systems including WebSphere MQ, Apache httpd, Apache Tomcat, Apache Geronimo, WebSphere AS and IBM Sterling Connect:Direct
+ - Provide 24/7 support for middleware systems including WebSphere MQ, Apache httpd, Apache Tomcat, Apache Geronimo, WebSphere AS and IBM Sterling Connect:Direct.

 ### Implementation Analyst III, Delivery and Support Services
 Symcor